psachinnayak/digital-art-gen/README.md

 # digital-art-gen

-Art generator by using JS Functions
+Attempting digital art using JS functions.

+This is being published  at http://digital-art.sachinnayak.info/

+Currently this Repo is publicly readable.